abisuresh/Medical-Graph-RAG/README.md

 ==> In order to add in prompts to this system, add in a text file called prompt.txt to the root of the directory.
 Add in questions in the following format to the prompt:

-["What is the main symptom of the patient?"], ["The main symptom of the patient is severe chest pain"]
+["What is the main symptom of the patient?"], ["The main symptom of the patient is right lower quadrant pain"]

 # Medical-Graph-RAG
 We build a Graph RAG System specifically for the medical domain.